DavidMaksic/portfolio/README.md

 # Portfolio website

-Portfolio website showcasing my Front-End projects.
+On this website I'm showcasing my Front-End projects.

 You can check out the [live demo](https://davidmaksic.vercel.app/).